AshridgeTechnologies/elemento/stories/Backlog.md

 Elemento Backlog
 ================

 Bugs
 ----
-- Menu on Studio etc not working
 - Memory leak in Studio - probably the number of versions of code (try changing export to return a pseudo module and using Function)
-- Loads 3 new versions of app when you select an item in navigator
+- Loads 3 new versions of app when you select an item in navigator (only when deployed?)
 - Duplicate names create errors on action function names
 - Changes really slow on large list
 - Initial value not showing on Number input